technologiestiftung/innovationserhebung/README.md

 Daten aus 10 Jahre Innovationserhebung ab Innovationserhebung 2013

-Tested with Python 3.11.4

 ## Installation guide

+### Prerequisites

+- Python version 3.11.4 (other versions might work as well) – You can e.g. use pyenv, see below.
+- A Node version that’s defined in `.nvmrc` – You can e.g. use [nvm](https://github.com/nvm-sh/nvm) to switch to the right version (with `nvm use` or `nvm install`).
+- If you are not using macOS or Linux, you might need to source the `.env` file manually to use the `get-fonts` script.

+### General setup

+1. Create a `.env` file by copying the `.env.example` file and filling out the variables.
+2. Download the required font files (they will be placed in the `/app/static/fonts` directory):
+    ```shell
+    npm run get-fonts
+    ```

 ### Set your virtual environment

 The following steps are not required but recommended.
 This will allow you to install packages in your isolated virtual environment instead of globally, reducing the risk of breaking system tools or other projects.

-1. Download the required font files ([Source Serif](https://adobe-fonts.github.io/source-serif/) and Clan Pro) and place them inside `/app/static/fonts`.
-2. Install [pyenv](https://github.com/pyenv/pyenv) and the [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) plugin.
+1. Install [pyenv](https://github.com/pyenv/pyenv) and the [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) plugin.
-3. Download the appropriate Python version with
+2. Download the appropriate Python version with
 ```shell
 pyenv install 3.11.4
 ```
 in the command line.
-4. Create a virtual environment with the appropriate Python version and name for your environment, for example
+3. Create a virtual environment with the appropriate Python version and name for your environment, for example
 ```shell
 pyenv virtualenv 3.11.4 innovationserhebung
 ```
-5. Activate the environment with
+4. Activate the environment with
 ```shell
 pyenv activate innovationserhebung
 ```

-### Install requirements
+### Install Python requirements

 Install the required libraries with the command line
 ```shell
 pip install -r requirements.txt
 ```

 ### Run the APP